 An air filter is one of the most critical parts of a vehicle.
 It prevents dirt, bugs, and other particles from entering the engine.
+Also, it ensures that the occupants of the vehicle remain safe through their time driving.
 Over time, it may accumulate dust particles that clog the filter and deteriorate the vehicle’s performance.

 Here are some of the common signs that will help you identify a bad air filter: